State Water Resources Control Board Priority Actions

 |Antidegradation Policy Application to Groundwater - Scoping

 The Antidegradation Policy regulates the disposal of wastes into the waters of the state and requires that the quality of existing high-quality water be maintained.
-Following stakeholder input during 2013, in 2014 State Water Board staff will create a scoping document to improve the usefulness of the Antidegradation Policy as a tool for making informed decisions regarding discharges that affect groundwater.
+Following stakeholder input during 2013, in 2015, the State Water Board will create a scoping document to improve the usefulness of the Antidegradation Policy as a tool for making informed decisions regarding discharges that affect groundwater.

 |Priorities of 2012||Proposed Completion||Revised Completion||Actual Completion|